ElectronicStructureLibrary/flook/README.md

 ## Examples ##

-Several examples exists in the [test](test/) directory where one of the cases are shown in the following example:
+Several examples exists in the [test](test/) directory where one is shown in the following example:

 @include exp_flook.f90

 The above program is a fortran program which communicates with an embedded Lua environment.
-It communicates with Lua 6 times and allows retrieval of elements and changing the elements.
+It communicates with Lua 6 times and allows retrieval of elements and changing the elements at each communication point.
 The communicating Lua code looks like this:

 @include exp_flook.lua